OKI300MER/Predictive_Analysis_GTDB/README.md

 Capstone Project: Exploring Global Terrorism Tactics Overview
-This project is intended to explore trends and patterns in global terrorism tactics using data from the Global Terrorism Database.
+This project aims to explore trends and patterns in global terrorism tactics using data from the Global Terrorism Database.
 The analysis focuses on understanding the distribution of terrorist attacks, the severity of incidents, and the factors influencing terrorist activities across different regions.

 Dataset
 The dataset used for this analysis is the Global Terrorism Database (GTD), which provides comprehensive information on terrorist incidents worldwide.
 The dataset includes various attributes such as the location, date, type of attack, target type, weapons used, and casualty counts.